 Offering creditors lower payments is called making an arrangement to pay if you contact the creditor yourself.
 If you do this in writing, the lender is more likely to to freeze interest if you enclose an Income & Expenditure sheet as that proves you are in financial difficulty.
 If you phone them, many creditors will talk through your income and expenses to be sure you can afford what you are proposing.

 Or you can go through a firm such as StepChange that operates Debt Management Plans (DMPs) Here you make one payment a month to the firm who divides it between your creditors.
 For more details about debt management and who can benefit most from it, read What is a DMP?.
-As part of a DMP, creditors are asked to accept a lower payment each month, freeze interest and not add further charges.

 Do check if interest is being frozen in a DMP